 Manteo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manteo is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Manteo who work in office and administrative support (14.73%), sales jobs (12.81%), and food service (10.78%).

 Manteo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Manteo in 2022 was $49,939, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $199,756 for a family of four.
 However, Manteo contains both very wealthy and poor people as well.